hoigreen/project-ecommerce-shop/README.md

 The UI application will run at http://localhost:3000

-## Project Structure
-- `client`: Contains source code for the user interface using ReactJS and NextJS.
-- `server`: Contains source code for the server using ExpressJS and the MVC pattern.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first